 An FDA-approved drug, generic or brand-name, that is not included in the list of approved formulary medications.
-These prescriptions require a prior authorization by the health plan and, if approved, will be covered at either the highest non-specialty or specialty cost sharing tier.
+These prescriptions require formulary exception (a form of Prior Authorization) by the health plan and, if approved, will be covered at either the highest non-specialty or specialty cost-sharing tier.